Buster Douglas vs. Evander Holyfield: Aftermath

 Douglas was heavily criticised for both his excessive weight gain and his lackluster in-ring performance.
 His former promoter King was particularly critical, shooting down any chance of a Douglas–Tyson rematch while also calling Douglas' performance "disgraceful".
 Douglas left boxing after this, not to return until 1996.
 He won the first six fights of his comeback before being knocked out in the first round by Lou Savarese.
 He won his next two fights before retiring for good in 1999.

-Holyfield's first defense of his title came on April 19, 1991, against former heavyweight champion George Foreman, who was returning from retirement, in Atlantic City.
-After Holyfield defeated Foreman by decision, the long-awaited match between Holyfield and Tyson, who defeated Donovan Ruddock in two fights for the #1 contendership to the title, was signed for November 8, 1991, in Las Vegas.
-However, an injury and Tyson's subsequent arrest and incarceration for raping Desiree Washington scuttled these plans.
+Holyfield's first defense of his title came on April 19, 1991, against former heavyweight champion George Foreman, who had returned from retirement in 1987, after almost exactly 10 years away from boxing since losing to Jimmy Young, in Atlantic City.
+After Holyfield defeated Foreman by unanimous decision after 12 rounds, the long-awaited match between Holyfield and Tyson, who defeated Donovan Ruddock in two fights for the #1 contendership to the title, was signed for November 8, 1991, in Las Vegas.
+However, an injury and Tyson's subsequent arrest and incarceration for allegedly raping Desiree Washington scuttled these plans.
 Holyfield instead fought Bert Cooper on November 23, 1991, in his hometown of Atlanta and knocked him out in the seventh round.
-Holyfield made one more defense of his title, against another former champion out of retirement in Larry Holmes, in June 1992, before losing to Riddick Bowe in November 1992.
+Holyfield made one more defense of his title, against another former champion out of retirement Larry Holmes, in June 1992, before losing to Riddick Bowe in November 1992.
 Holyfield regained the WBA and IBF titles from Bowe in a 1993 rematch, losing them to Michael Moorer in 1994.
 After a brief retirement due to a misdiagnosed heart condition, Holyfield returned to the ring and upset WBA champion Tyson in a November 1996 fight to become only the second (after Muhammad Ali) fighter to win a heavyweight title three times.
 He defeated Tyson in their 1997 rematch, then followed it with a defeat of Moorer in a rematch to reclaim the IBF title.
 After losing his titles in a unification fight with Lennox Lewis in 1999, Holyfield won his fourth heavyweight title by defeating John Ruiz for the WBA title in 2000.
 He promptly lost the title in his next fight against Ruiz, and after a draw in their third match, Holyfield largely faded away from the title scene.